 We are developing next-generation nuclear medicines for the treatment of cancer and other diseases.
 Our initial technology is Samarium-153 DOTMP, a/k/a CycloSam[®] ("CycloSam[®]" or the "Technology"), a clinical-stage bone targeting therapeutic radiopharmaceutical.
 CycloSam[®] features a patented, low specific activity form of Samarium-153, a beta-emitting radioisotope with a short 46-hour half-life, and the chelating agent DOTMP, which selectively targets sites of high bone mineral turnover and reduces off-site migration of the tumor-killing radiation.
 We believe improvements in formulation and manufacturing from a prior FDA-approved drug (Quadramet[®]) utilizing the same radioisotope has resulted in our drug candidate demonstrating significantly less impurities, lower costs and more frequent availability.
 Samarium-153 and DOTMP form a highly stable complex, which we believe, when used in multi-dose regimens either as a monotherapy or in combination with other more widely used treatments such as external beam radiation, may demonstrate meaningful disease modifying results in primary and metastatic bone cancer.
-Ultimately, we may seek to further develop and commercialize CycloSam[®] for one or more market indications or license the Technology to a larger pharmaceutical partner.
+Ultimately, we may seek to further develop and commercialize CycloSam[®] for one or more market indications or license or sell the Technology to a larger pharmaceutical partner.

-In August 2021, the Food & Drug Administration (FDA) cleared our Investigational New Drug (IND) application to commence Phase 1 clinical trials for CycloSam[®] as a treatment for cancer that has metastasized to the bone from the breast, lung prostate, and other organs.
+In August 2021, the Food & Drug Administration (FDA) cleared our Investigational New Drug (IND) application to commence Phase 1 clinical trials for CycloSam[®] as a treatment for cancer that has metastasized to the bone from the breast, lung, prostate, and other organs.
 We initiated this trial at our first site (Houston, TX) in November 2021, and dosed our first patient in this open-label, dose escalating study in April 2022.
-As of March 31, 2023, we have dosed a total of three patients, in completion of the first cohort grouping in this study.
-This phase of our clinical trials is expected to conclude by the end of 2023 or early 2024, subject to timely funding, at which time we expect to seek approval from the FDA to commence Phase 2 efficacy trials of CycloSam[®].
+As of August 11, 2023, we have dosed a total of four patients, which includes completion of the first cohort grouping in this study.
+This phase of our clinical trials is expected to conclude in early 2024, subject to timely funding, at which time we expect to seek approval from the FDA to commence Phase 2 efficacy trials of CycloSam[®].

 Also in August 2021, the FDA granted Orphan Drug Designation for the use of CycloSam[®] to treat a primary bone cancer called osteosarcoma, a devastating disease that mostly affects children and young adults, and in January 2022, the FDA granted us Rare Pediatric Disease Designation for that indication.
 Although patients with osteosarcoma or Ewing's sarcoma are eligible to participate in our initial Phase 1 trials, we anticipate filing separate indication-specific protocol(s) to our IND in the future, subject to funding, to commence clinical trials specifically for these primary, pediatric bone cancers.
 In March 2020, CycloSam[®] was also utilized in a Single Patient Investigational New Drug for Emergency Use at the Cleveland Clinic.
 We believe the study we conducted at the Cleveland Clinic showed promising safety results in connection with a bone marrow ablation procedure, including patient tolerability at high dosages.
-To date, CycloSam[®] has completed animal studies in both small and large animals, including treating bone cancer in patient dogs at a university veterinary clinic, and human Phase 1 trials have commenced.
+We are also looking at how CycloSam[®] can be used to treat the debilitating pain from cancer that has metastasized to the bone and may seek to initiate a separate study for that important indication in the near future.